Saturday, April 27, 2024

 Melancholy In Manila

-What is the definition of ambivalence?
-Your brand-new Mercedes Benz driving off the edge of a cliff with your mother-in-law inside, screaming.
+What's the definition of ambivalence?
+Your brand-new Mercedes Benz driving off a cliff's edge with your mother-in-law inside, screaming.
 Or, in this case, starting 1997 with a horror film by Mario O'Hara in which all but the last ten minutes of the movie are terrific--the catch being that those ten or so minutes are awful beyond words.

-What makes it worse is that O'Hara is possibly the best director who ever worked in the '70s Golden Age of Philippine Cinema.
-I'm talking the generation of Lino Brocka, Ishmael Bernal, Celso Ad.
-Castillo, and Mike De Leon and yes, stand firm on my statement: the best, living or dead.
+What makes it worse is that O'Hara is possibly one of the best directors who ever worked in the '70s Golden Age of Philippine Cinema, the generation of Lino Brocka, Ishmael Bernal, Celso Ad.
+Castillo, and Mike De Leon.

-Actually, it's worse than frustrating, it's tragic--particularly when you realize O'Hara achieves so much with so little.
-The budget of the film was something like six million pesos--about two million short of an average film without special effects.
-Editing took two days--"rush job" isn't the word for it--and the rest of post-production took the remainder of the Christmas holidays.
+Actually it's worse than frustrating it's tragic-- particularly when you realize O'Hara achieves so much with so little.
+The budget of the film was something like six million pesos-- about two short of an average film without special effects.
+Editing took two days-- "rush job" isn't the word for it-- and the rest of post-production took the remainder of the Christmas holidays.

-O'Hara was forced to adopt the same strategy Steven Spielberg used in Jaws, when he found his mechanical shark all but useless: for most of the movie, O'Hara could only suggest the monster (the manananggal--a creature often female who sprouts giant bat wings, her upper body tearing free of the lower to seek blood, or unborn fetuses), not show it.
-A wing flashing over the camera lens, a fleeting shadow, a sudden disappearance--the film works as a crack thriller at this no-budget level (it helps that, despite having only two days to cut the footage, the editing is remarkably precise).
-You feel the kind of chills Jacques Tournier use to deliver in Cat People, except Tournier was always in my book a touch too tasteful.
-O'Hara has never even bothered trying to be tasteful; he suggests horror (he doesn't have the money to do anything else), but with the taint of obscenity.
-You feel there's nothing he wouldn't show, if he felt it needed showing; even that crutch is taken from you.
+O'Hara was forced to adopt the same strategy Steven Spielberg used in Jaws, when he found his mechanical shark all but useless: for most of the movie, O'Hara could only suggest the monster (the manananggal-- a creature often female who sprouts giant bat wings, her upper body tearing free of the lower to seek blood, or unborn fetuses), not show it.
+A wing flashing over the camera lens, a fleeting shadow, a sudden disappearance-- the film works as a crack thriller at this no-budget level (it helps that, despite having only two days to cut the footage, the editing is remarkably precise).
+You feel the kind of chills Jacques Tourneur delivered in Cat People, except maybe a touch more tasteful.
+O'Hara has never even bothered to be tasteful; he suggests horror (he doesn't have the money to do anything else), but with the taint of obscenity.
+You feel there's nothing he wouldn't show, if he felt it needed showing.

 Spielberg was forced to shoot around his faulty robot shark, but when push came to shove, Universal released the extra funds to allow his twenty-foot monster to make a belated appearance.
 When push comes to shove in Manananggal O'Hara is forced to pull away the curtain and reveal the cardboard cut-out that had been terrifying the audience up to that point.
 The sight is pathetic: Alma Concepcion with a Wicked Witch Of The West fake chin and wings made from trash bags.
 At one point something blue and vaguely batlike flutters across the night sky.